Flavor: Savory, buttery, herbal aroma. Smooth, substantial texture. Refreshing, floral finish.

-Garden: Our source of Alishan High Mountain Tea is a residential farm, run by a husband and wife team, with an onsite factory, and surrounded by pine and bamboo forest.
+Garden: Our Alishan High Mountain Oolong Tea is cultivated on a residential farm, run by a husband and wife team, with their own factory, and surrounded by forest.
 It embodies pretty much everything we aspire to support in the local industry, and represent to tea lovers around the world.
-This homestead farm is among the highest elevation farms in the valley, with only small neighboring plots of tea, but no residential development above it.
-We have continued to appreciate the people and the environment that sustainably produce this quality High Mountain Tea from the Alishan region.
+This homestead farm is among the highest elevation farms in the village, with no residential development above it.

 Mug: 8g tea in 300ml 100°C water.
 Steep for 4 minutes.
 Re-steep.
 Adjust to taste.